 TA mini-grants may be used for any of the above listed categories.
 Other requests may also be granted on an individual case basis.
 TAs may apply for mini-grants in amounts up to $250 per academic year.
 For distinguished guest speaker honoraria, the limit is $250 per speaker.
 It may not be possible to fund mini-grants for both TAs and faculty in the same course, therefore efforts should be made to coordinate requests before submission.

 Professors, visiting professors, lecturers, administrators teaching courses, and teaching assistants are all eligible for mini-grants.
 Please be sure that all required information is provided.
 Include an exact budget for each request, without exceeding the maximum specified limits.
 Applications should be submitted well in advance of scheduled need for funds.
 Retroactive applications are not granted.
 All requests for the current quarter must be turned in a week before the quarter end date.
 The review process for mini-grant applications is usually completed within seven working days.
 Upon approval, allow another two weeks for the transfer of funds; certain media requests may take up to three weeks.
 Questions regarding applications may be answered by calling the mini-grant program office at 310-825-2790.

 Mini-grant projects typically fall into the categories described below.
 The categories are illustrative and not exhaustive; therefore, faculty and TAs need not limit themselves to these examples.

-- Distinguished guest speaker honoraria for experts visiting undergraduate classes.
+- Distinguished guest speaker honoraria for experts visiting undergraduate and graduate classes.